 Even when you're summarizing an entire study that was published, you still need to cite your source.
 If what you're summarizing can be found on a specific page of a publication, then include the page.
-Otherwise, follow the APA guidelines for in-text citations.
+Otherwise, follow your style guide's recommendations for in-text citations.
 You also need to make it clear where your writing and ideas stop and your source's start.
 If you mention the author's name in your sentence, you don't need to repeat it in the parenthetical reference and you should add the year right after their name; however, if you don't mention the author's name, everything goes at the end in the parenthetical reference.

 How to Paraphrase

-Like summary, you should follow the APA guidelines for in-text citations.
+Like summary, you should follow your style manual's guidelines for in-text citations.
 However, because a paraphrase comes from a short passage, you need to include the page number(s) as well.
 If your source is a webpage, you can include paragraph numbers instead.